kailash-manasarovar/statement/docs/timeline/2026/august.md

 ## Tony Clifton

-- So I'm thinking about the pangolin, a lot, trying to figure it out.
+- So I'm thinking about the pangolin, a lot, trying to figure it all out.
 - I'm very confused about it.
 - And then one night I get a glass of wine at the bar in the Dan Panorama, come back to my room, and for some reason I start thinking about Tony Clifton from the Man in the Moon.
-- And something makes me think of the photograph of Antonio Ruiz with his father, and the father reminds me suddenly of Tony Clifton, and I start thinking that it wasn't his father it was the pangolin disguised.
+- And something makes me think of the photograph of Antonio Ruiz with his father, and the father reminds me suddenly of Tony Clifton, and I start thinking that it wasn't his father at all, it was the pangolin disguised.
 - And so I now believe that both Antonio and the pangolin were taken to Israel in July 2025, and everyone neglected to tell me about the other guy because they were worried I'd be upset.
-- And this is all going on online, and I'm posting on Facebook or Substack, or wherever, so everyone can see what I'm thinking.
+- And this is all going on online, and I'm posting my ongoing thoughts on Facebook or Substack, or wherever, so everyone can see what I'm thinking.
-- So that's where I was with this, and I was listening to Jim Carrey sing Volare while dressed as Tony Clifton, and the next day on my way back from David's Tomb to Jaffa Gate they're playing a version of Volare from one of the cafe's.
+- So that's where I was with this, and I was listening to Jim Carrey sing Volare while dressed as Tony Clifton, and the next day on my way back from David's Tomb to Jaffa Gate they're playing a version of Volare from one of the cafe's, so I think it's a confirmation.
+- It isn't.

 ## Two days before the eclipse